foxkill/planetcapital/README.md

 ## The profitability overview
 ![profitability](https://github.com/foxkill/planetcapital/assets/7531860/5a1710c8-bb58-461a-a73a-2d25a9c2cb6e)

-## The income statement of company visualized
+## The income statement of a company visualized
 ![income-statement](https://github.com/foxkill/planetcapital/assets/7531860/b6765884-8bce-4289-ba15-631d08059aff)

 ## The relative valuation (more to come)...